mikeroess/DiscoGraph/README.md

 # Features In the Making
 In the future I plan to:
 - [ ] Switch from Bottleneck to Limiter for better API request throttling
-- [ ] Enable the Addition of multiple styles and the selection of each style's color
+- [ ] Enable the addition of multiple styles and the selection of each style's color
 - [ ] Automatically generate pie charts (of genre data only) for each year displayed
 - [ ] Throw in a nice disco easter egg